octokit/octokit.js/CONTRIBUTING.md

 * Create a topic branch from the master branch.
 * Check for unnecessary whitespace / changes with `git diff --check` before committing.
-* If modifying `lib/routes.json`, be sure to run `node lib/generate.js` followed by `apidoc -i doc/ -o apidoc/` to generate/update docs/tests/apidoc.
+* If modifying `routes.json`, be sure to run `node lib/generate.js` to generate/update docs/tests.
 * Keep git commit messages clear and appropriate
 	* Please "squash" your commits down to one commit.